|Publisher: Tradewest, Midway (re-release)|

-Championship Pro-Am is a racing game developed by Rare Ltd. and published by Tradewest on the Sega Mega Drive.
+Championship Pro-Am is a racing game developed by Rare Ltd. and published by Tradewest for the Sega Mega Drive.
 It is a remake of R.C.
-Pro-Am, a game released on the Nintendo Entertainment System.
+Pro-Am, a game released for the Nintendo Entertainment System.
 R.C.
-Pro-Am was a popular title in its day and spawned sequels on the Nintendo Game Boy and Nintendo Entertainment System.
+Pro-Am was a popular title in its day and spawned sequels for the Nintendo Game Boy and NES.

 The game takes place in a isometric viewpoint.
-Two buttons are used; Accelerate and Weapon/Horn.
+Two buttons are used: accelerates and uses the weapon/horn.
 Weapon power-ups can be collected throughout the track and used against an opponent to slow them down.

 Power-ups include; missiles (projectiles), bombs (backward released hazards), stars (increases stockpiles by 1), skulls (decrease stockpiles by 1), and roll cage power-ups (shield).
 Out of these only the roll cage power-up can be collected by computer opponents.
 Stat increasing power-ups can also be found on the courses.
 These power-ups include: Higher Top Speed which increases maximum speed (blue engine block icon), Turbo Acceleration which increases acceleration (blue turbo impeller icon), and Super Sticky tires which increases turning ability (black tire icon).

 Eight letters can be collected which spell out CHAMPION.
 When all the letters are collected a new vehicle will be rewarded.
 There are two extra vehicles that can be earned this way.
 Unfortunately upgrading the car resets all the Stat increases to zero.